Staff

 LEAN is supported in our work by a board of volunteer trustees

-Maria Turley
+Maria Turley – Chair (she/her)

 Treasurer (vacant – currently recruiting)

-Bea Denton – Trustee
+Bea Denton – Trustee (she/her)

-Dearbhaile Nairn – Trustee
+Déarbhaile Nairn – Trustee (she/her)

 Déarbhaile initially moved to London from Ireland to pursue a music degree, which was shortly followed by an MA in Creative and Cultural Industries at Kings College London.
 She fell in love with music education during her time as a Producer for Music for Youth.
 Music for Youth is a national arts charity that provides young people with performance and progression opportunities.
 During her time at MFY, she produced festivals across England, Scotland and Wales and large-scale events such as Schools Prom at the Royal Albert Hall.
 Following on from that, she became Artist Development Manager at Southbank Sinfonia overseeing the professional development of top conservatoire graduates- many of whom now occupy leading seats in prominent orchestras around the world.
 Déarbhaile is currently Projects Manager at Trinity Laban where she delivers a wide portfolio of music education projects.

-James Thomas – Trustee
+James Thomas – Trustee (he/his)

 James Thomas studied music at Goldsmith College and York University and has worked in music education since 1986.
 He is an experienced teacher, community musician and trainer whose work encompasses a range of sectors: primary, secondary, post-compulsory and community education.
 James has worked as a session musician and arranger and as musical director/composer for several theatre productions and community projects.
 He was director of the Lewisham Academy of Music and led his own Latin Jazz band “Fusion Blue” for 6 years.
 In 2003 James was appointed Head of the Lewisham Centre for Young Musicians and has taught at The Conservatoire since 1993 and leads on their partnerships and community projects.
 As a trainer, James has devised and led professional development courses and workshops for musicians and teachers, music services and community arts providers.
 He has also taught on teacher training courses and arts-based vocational training programmes.

-Emma Webster – Trustee
+Emma Webster – Trustee (she/her)

 Volunteers, Interns and Placement Students